 Don't buy from Icelandic whalers

 By the 1980s, whale populations had been decimated by over-hunting.
-In response the International Whaling Commission (IWC) imposed a ban on commercial whaling in 1982, which went into effect in 1986.
-Most countries complied with the ban, but Iceland returned to commercial whaling in 2006 and has killed 414 endangered fin whales and 430 minke whales (331 for commercial purposes and 99 for scientific "research") since then.
+In response, the International Whaling Commission (IWC) imposed a ban on commercial whaling in 1982, which went into effect in 1986.
+Most countries complied with the ban, but Iceland returned to commercial whaling in 2006 and since then has killed 414 endangered fin whales and 430 minke whales (331 for commercial purposes and 99 for scientific "research").
 In December 2013, the government of Iceland issued a new five-year quota for fins and minkes, under which it could slaughter nearly 2,000 whales.

-Iceland's domestic market for whale meat is small; it exports most of the whale meat and blubber to Japan, defying another international treaty, the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), that bans international commercial trade in whale products.
+Iceland's domestic market for whale products is small; it exports most of the whale meat and blubber to Japan, defying another international treaty—the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), which bans international commercial trade in whale products.

 There are direct links between Iceland's whaling industry and powerful elements of Iceland's fishing industry.
-Fish sourced from whaling-linked companies in Iceland is imported into the United States both directly and through third-party sources.
+Fish sourced from whaling-linked companies in Iceland is imported into the United States both directly and through third-parties.